MasWag/arith_homfa/doc/docs/core-concepts.md

 ## CKKS configuration (`config.json`)

 ArithHomFA tools expect a JSON file describing the CKKS parameters.
-The sample at `examples/config.json` looks like this:
+The samples at `examples/blood_glucose/config.json` and `examples/vehicle_rss/config.json` look like this:

 ```json
 {